 Facts from a local: Did you know that you can eat the new growth on pine trees?
 The tender bright green bits.
 We nibbled on them as we walked through the forest and they go great in salads!

 There was a large family at this stop as well, a momma with three larger cubs.
 The siblings enjoyed playing together, so we viewed some rough and tumble action and bear boxing!

 As we came back in for the landing I observed my little home city from the air.
-This thrilling Alaska brown bear viewing eco-tour gave me a new appreciation for Alaska and the beautiful animals I share a home with.
+This thrilling Alaska bear watching eco-tour gave me a new appreciation for Alaska and the beautiful animals I share a home with.
 We could not thank Rust’s Flying Service and Bear Mountain Lodge enough for the truly wild and thrilling excursion into Alaska’s wilderness.
-This is the type of service I expect when I return home by friendly and welcoming locals.
 No one on the tour knew I was a member of the media and yet I still received 5-star service from everyone.
-If you’re visiting Alaska in the summer I highly recommend considering an eco-tour with Rust’s to view bears at one of Alaska’s great National Parks.
+If you’re visiting Alaska in the summer and looking for incredible things to do in Anchorage I highly recommend an eco-tour with Rust’s to view bears at one of Alaska’s great National Parks.